-The flange width will be evaluated externally and results from the average obtained by measurement in different points, since it is difficult to get a uniform flange around the perimeter.
+The flange width will be evaluated externally and results from the average obtained by measuring at different points, as it is difficult to achieve a uniform flange around the entire perimeter.

-Within the seam tooling, the most critical part is the seaming routines.
-The proper choice of the profile of the same, especially the first operation, depends on the achievement of a good quality in it.
+The most critical part of the sealing tooling is the sealing rollers.
+The right choice of the profile of the same, especially the first operation, depends on the achievement of a good quality in it.
 In our case, rectangular containers have special characteristics as we have seen in the different sections.
-These can be summed up in a lack of uniformity in the wing of the lid and in the body flange.
+These can be summarized as a lack of uniformity in the flange of the lid and the flange of the body.

-Therefore, the profiles of routines used in round containers, with a theoretical value of wing and flange equal to the rectangular container that we intend to close (for example wing 7 mm and flange 3), do not usually give a fully satisfactory result.
-The problem is usually presented in the radios, where often appear “peaks” in the base of the seam and wrinkles in the lid hook.
+For this reason, the roller profiles used in round containers, with a theoretical value of flange and flange equal to the rectangular container that we intend to close (for example flange 7 mm and flange 3), do not usually give a fully satisfactory result.
+The problem often occurs on the spokes, where “spikes” often appear at the base of the closure and wrinkles appear on the cover hook.

-We insist again that when this happens, the best thing is not to waste time trying different types of profiles of routines until you find some that go well, this does not always work.
-We must be sure that the wing and the flange, especially in the radios, meet the requirements described above and the covers are of good quality, otherwise we will lose time “fighting” with the seamer.
-Now, if we start with adequate components, it is time to enter into the study of routines.
+We insist again that when this happens, the best thing to do is not to waste time trying different types of roller profiles until you find one that works, this does not always give results.
+We must be sure that the flange and flange, especially on the spokes, meet the requirements described above and the caps are of good quality, otherwise we will waste time “fighting” with the seamer.
+However, if we start with the right components, it is time to study the rollers.

-Seaming roll 1st operation: It is critical for a good seaming.
-Defines the correct formation of the hooks.
+Rulina 1st operation: It is critical for a good closing.
+Defines the correct hook formation.

 Experience has shown that good results are usually obtained by using a profile that meets the following conditions:

-– Throat height: Which would correspond to a round container seam with a smaller wing than the rectangular container in question.
-For example, if the rectangular lid has a wing 6.7, a seaming roll of throat height should be taken which corresponds to a 6 mm wing seam.
+– Throat height: The height that would correspond to a round container closure with a flange smaller than that of the rectangular container in question.
+For example, if the rectangular lid has a flange height of 6.7, a 6 mm flange height roller should be used.

-– Depth of throat : In this case you should increase by 015 mm which would correspond to a round container seam with the smallest wing.
-Following the previous example, the throat depth would be taken for a 6 mm wing and 0.15 mm more depth would be added.
+– Throat depth: In this case, the throat depth should be increased by 015 mm which would correspond to a round container closure with a smaller flange.
+Continuing with the previous example, we would take the throat depth for a 6 mm wing and add 0.15 mm more depth.

-In summary, it would be a matter of choosing a seaming roll that would be suitable for seaming a round container with a wing lower than the rectangular one that we want to close, deepening its throat 0.15 mm.
+In short, it would be a matter of choosing a roller that would be suitable for closing a round container with a flange one step lower than the rectangular one we want to close, deepening its throat by 0.15 mm.

-These values have been reached in a practical way, but it has its logic.
-Taking into account the reduction of measures in the radii of the components of the seam, it is a question of looking for an intermediate throat profile to the values that would correspond separately to the straight parts and to the radii of the container.
-Figure 8 shows a profile that works well for rectangular containers with a nominal wing of approximately 7 mm.
+These values have been arrived at in a practical way, but there is a logic to it.
+Taking into account the reduction of dimensions in the radii of the closure components, the aim is to find a throat profile intermediate to the values that separately would correspond to the straight parts and the radii of the container.
+Figure 8 shows a profile that works well for rectangular containers with a nominal flange of approximately 7 mm.

-Seaming roll 2nd operation: Not as important as the previous one.
-It pursues the correct ironing of the seam The equivalent to a seaming of round containers of equal parameters can be used, although there are also with slight adjustments to improve its behavior.
-In figure 9 an example is drawn that gives good results; It is also designed for a 7mm wing.
+Rulina 2nd operation: Not as important as the previous one.
+The equivalent of a round container closure of the same parameters can be used, although there are also those with slight adjustments to improve its performance.
+In figure nº 9 an example is drawn that gives good results; it is also designed for a 7mm wing.

-Figure nº 9: Profile of seaming roll of 2nd operation
+Figure no. 9: Profile of 2nd operation roller

-There are other components that must be taken care of, such as the chuck plate and the compression plate.
-As well as its settings: height gauge, compression spring, etc… But this is already part of what is the seam technique, which is not the subject of this work.
+There are other components that must be taken care of such as the mandrel and compression chuck.
+As well as its adjustments: height gauge, compression spring, etc… But this is already part of what is the technique of the closure, which is not the subject of this work.

-The steps to follow, to achieve a good seam in a rectangular container, are the generic ones for this operation and we have already referred the reader to some work related to them, so we will not expand on it.
+The steps to follow to achieve a good closure in a rectangular container are the generic ones for this operation and we have already referred the reader to some works related to them so we will not expand on it.

-Just for orientation, we show the standard values of a seam in a rectangular 3 mm flange container and 7 mm cap flange, which is usually the most general case.
-In figure No. 10 they are reflected.
+For guidance only, we show the standard values for a closure on a rectangular container with a 3 mm flange and a 7 mm lid flange, which is usually the most general case.
+Figure 10 shows them.

-Figure nº 10: Measures of a rectangular seam
+Figure no. 10: Measurements of a rectangular closure

-– The double seam in the corners present slight dimensional differences in relation to the straight parts.
+– The corner fasteners have slight dimensional differences compared to the straight parts.

-– The thickness of the seam increases in the order of 0.1 mm in the corners.
+– The thickness of the seal is increased by 0.1 mm at the corners.

-– If the pressure is increased to try to equalize the thickness around the perimeter, it will generate an excess seaming height in the equines.
+– If the pressure is increased to try to equalize the thickness around the perimeter, it will create excess closure height at the corners.

-– To ensure uniform seaming results, it is convenient that the body is always positioned on the plate in the same position, in relation to the lateral seam of the same.
+– To ensure uniform sealing results, the body should always be positioned on the platen in the same position in relation to the side seam of the platen.

-– In seamers that use more than one roller of each operation, it is essential that their profiles are identical and their adjustment equal.
+– In seaming machines that use more than one roller for each operation, it is essential that their profiles are identical and their settings are the same.